 The MPSL, MPSH, MPDH enclosures have been specifically designed to easily combine multiple inverters.
-The MP enclosures feature convenient front mounted AC and DC connections and easy panel operation.
+The MP enclosures feature convenient front-mounted AC and DC connections and easy panel operation.
 Choose the MP model based on your power capacity needs.
-Each model is expandable, start with the base model and just one inverter and in the future add another inverter - up to four inverter's total depending on your model - with ease, using the MPX Series expansion boxes.
+Each model is expandable.
+Start with the base model and just one inverter, and in the future add another inverter-up to a total of four inverters depending on your model-with ease, using the MPX Series expansion boxes.